BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 ^ what happens after they order the product?
 Fulfillment, Ratings, reviews?

-^ a side benefit is that both you and the client are thinking about the client.
+^ a side benefit is that both you and the client are thinking about the customer.

 ---